adventuremomblog

 Grandpa Shorters in Petoskey

-A popular store that you don’t want to miss is Grandpa Shorter’s for unique Michigan-themed gifts.
+A popular store you don’t want to miss is Grandpa Shorter’s for unique Michigan-themed gifts.

 Pennsylvania Park in Petoskey

-Pennsylvania Park is a great green space near the downtown shops if you want to have a picnic in the park.
+Pennsylvania Park is a great green space near the downtown shops, perfect for a picnic.

 Bike Path in Petoskey Michigan